-All of our pathologists are board certified in Anatomic and Clinical Pathology.
+Founded more than 60 years ago by Dr. Arthur Dreskin and Dr. Don Kilgore, Pathology Consultants has been a trusted and reliable practice since 1959.
+All of our current pathologists are board certified in Anatomic and Clinical Pathology.
 Our physicians also have sub-specialty board certification or fellowship training in many other areas of pathology, including pediatric pathology, cytopathology, breast pathology, hepatic pathology, immunopathology, dermatopathology, genitourinary pathology, gastrointestinal/liver pathology, transfusion medicine and blood bank.

 Learn More About Our Physicians

-We are the only local pathology group that has an independent laboratory, with over 70 employees.
+We are a local pathology group that has an independent laboratory, with over 100 employees.
 Keeping business local is vital to our community growth and economic stability.
 We have expertise in our practice that rivals any major teaching hospital, such as Duke University Medical Center and Emory University Hospital.
 We are accredited by the College of American Pathology, with Excellence, and by CLIA.